Just a reminder – having accepted the Terms & Conditions on the pop-up, you have agreed that:

 Some might consider this page the rantings of a “hater”.
 It isn’t.
 It’s the rantings of someone very annoyed with the stupidity of it all.
 The money could have gone to charity!
 Others might consider it simply unconstructive.
 I can only hope that in some small way it is.

-- An active, but moronic and undisciplined home hi-fi enthusiast.
-A duck sitting in the cross hairs.
+- An active, but moronic and undisciplined home audio enthusiast in a dazed state of delusion perpetuated by marketing that saw him as a sitting duck in their cross-hairs.
 An unwitting, brainwashed extension of the audio industry’s marketing department, who speaks in trademarks rather than fact.
 Usually a cake-gorging, beer-swilling slob having exercised neither brain nor body for decades. → A fool so far gone he denies it.
 A technical ineptitude and believer by choice.
 The one without so much as high-school science who rejects scientific evidence as too difficult – preferring to elevate himself by proudly sharing delusions gathered from hi-fi publications about expensive products and who can hear the flutter of butterfly wings on Mars.
 With copious toxic abdominal flab, these credulous displayers of expectation bias are proud to remain in oblivion, they “hear things” that others cannot (like “improvements” from expensive cables).
 They usually need to feel special and better than their peers through ownership of perceived-exotic home audio equipment.
 When faced with a suggestion that their claims, lifestyles and obsessions are absurd, the most stupid of these recalcitrant deniers usually become emotionally defensive, but never provide a meaningful argument – instead retorting with anecdotal twaddle in puerile attempts to discredit you with words like “you are in denial”.

 - One who actually desires the sound of resonances and other distortions without so much as realising that what they “enjoy” is garbage.
 They therefore waste their lives on: LPs, SET amps, ESL and other dipole speakers etc. and stick them all on spikes, cones or “isolators” that isolate nothing.
 They also like to use the words “reference”, “synergy” and “solution”! 😆